-The best productivity apps for iPad actually have very little in common.
+The best productivity apps for iPhone and iPad actually have very little in common.

 Some are designed to grant you access to the world’s smartest calendar.
 Some help you perform seemingly impossible calculations.
 Others just want you to know exactly how much time there is in the day.